kwokcb/openSource_Standards/README.md

 # Open Source and Open Standards

 This is a repository with blogs about various experiences I've had working with Open Source and Open Standards.
-The target context with be with respect to current projects I'm involved in but the hope is that any info here is applicable for other instances where open source and open standards are involved.
+The target context with be with respect to projects I've been involved with but the hope is that any info here is applicable for other instances where open source and open standards are involved.

 Naturally these are my own experiences and perspectives so am open to all comments and better ways to do things.